ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 ### Generate mock client using included example in OAS

-Introduces mock client generation with examples directly from the OpenAPI specification.
+Introduces mock client generation with examples directly from the OpenAPI contract.
 Picture a developer tasked with integrating a new API: you can now effortlessly generate mock clients with examples which you documented in the OAS, test and validate integrations, and then seamlessly replace the mock client with the actual one when ready for production.

 ```